FOOD FOR THOUGHT...

 The food we have here could match any spot in the world known for culinary experiences.
 Sweet squash of every kind, heritage turkeys, earthy beets, tart greens and flavors preserved from the summer months like berries, tomatoes, and peaches!
 We have fresh oysters from the Sound, pastured pork, and enough creameries to make a cheese lovers heart melt.

 We are home to some of the best ingredients, food and added-value culinary artisans.
-Uniting Taste Tourist (consumers) with local growers, added-value producers, and restaurants on this same quest is known as the Eat Local First (ELF) initiative.
+Uniting Taste Tourist (consumers) with local growers, added-value producers, and restaurants on this same quest is known as the Eat Local First - Olympic Peninsula (ELF) initiative.

 The Olympic Culinary Loop has long celebrated the region's pioneers of local, seasonal and sustainable YUM.
 Recently we've been meeting with a group of like-minded thinkers, combining: Farmers Markets, Food Coops, farmers, restaurants and policy strategists from around the Puget Sound to help frame this conversation in actionable ways that address all participants of the food-chain: